Taming-the-BEAST/Structured-birth-death-model/README.md

-The data set used in this tutorial is a thinned (60 sequence) subset of the (980 sequence) data set used in the publication {% cite Vaughan2014 --file master_refs.bib %}, which in turn was assembled from publicly-available data sets provided by various authors on [GenBank](http://www.ncbi.nlm.nih.gov/genbank/).
+The data set used in this tutorial is a thinned (60 sequence) subset of the (980 sequence) data set used in the publication {% cite Vaughan2014 --file Structured-birth-death-model/master_refs.bib %}, which in turn was assembled from publicly-available data sets provided by various authors on [GenBank](http://www.ncbi.nlm.nih.gov/genbank/).